OfficeDev/office-js-docs-pr/docs/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md

 ### Configure the trust with a Registry script

-1. In a text editor, create a file named TrustNetworkShareCatalog.reg.
+1. In a text editor, create a file named **TrustNetworkShareCatalog.reg**.

 1. Add the following content to the file.